Thetford Academy, Vermont

 Thetford Academy is a coeducational independent school in Thetford, Vermont.
 Located at 304 Academy Road in Thetford Center, Vermont, it is the state's oldest secondary school.
 Thetford Academy celebrated its bicentennial year in 2018–2019.
+It is a tax-exempt non-profit institution under section 501(c)(3).

-An historic New England Town Academy (one of approximately 20 remaining in Vermont, New Hampshire, Maine, and Connecticut), Thetford Academy serves as the designated public school for the town of Thetford.
-The academy also has partnership agreements with the towns of Strafford, Vermont and Lyme, New Hampshire, and serves several towns that provide students a choice of high schools, or do not have a high school of their own.
+A historic New England Town Academy (one of approximately 20 remaining in Vermont, New Hampshire, Maine, and Connecticut), Thetford Academy serves as the designated public school for the town of Thetford.
+The academy also has partnership agreements with the town of Lyme, New Hampshire, and serves several towns that provide students a choice of high schools, or do not have a high school of their own.
 Thetford Academy also hosts a small contingent of international students from countries including China, South Korea, Greece, and Rwanda.
-In 2018–2019, Thetford Academy had 301 students enrolled in grades 7–12.
+In the 2022–2023 school year, Thetford Academy had 312 students enrolled in grades 7–12.